reactive-firewall/multicast/docs/CI.md

 > [!CAUTION]
 > The Appveyor integration is still experimental, as the multicast module is not currently able to
-> support running on windows.
+> support running on Windows.

 | Triggers | Jobs |
 |--------|--------|